-For more information in relation to investment in derivatives please see paragraphs 18 and 19 in Appendix B.
+For more information in relation to investment in derivatives please see paragraphs 17 and 18 in Appendix B

-It is not the Manager's intention that the use of derivatives and forward transactions in the pursuit of the Funds' objective will increase its risk profile.
+It is not the Manager's intention that the use of derivatives and forward transactions in the pursuit of the Fund's objective will cause its risk profile to change over time.
 However, the use of derivatives and forward transactions for investment purposes will involve particular risks which may:

-- 24.18.1 increase the volatility of the Funds when taking additional market or securities exposures; - 24.18.2 be reliant on the ability of the Manager to assess movements in the values of securities, currencies or interest rates; - 24.18.3 place reliance on the imperfect correlation between derivative instruments and the underlying securities; and - 24.18.4 involve trading in non-standardised instruments off exchange, which may in turn involve negotiations on transactions on an individual basis. - 24.19 When using derivative instruments the Funds will predominantly use the following types of derivative instruments:
+- 24.16.1 increase the volatility of the Fund when taking additional market or securities exposures; - 24.16.2 be reliant on the ability of the Manager to assess movements in the values of securities, currencies or interest rates; - 24.16.3 place reliance on the imperfect correlation between derivative instruments and the underlying securities; and - 24.16.4 involve trading in non-standardised instruments off exchange, which may in turn involve negotiations on transactions on an individual basis. - 24.17 When using derivative instruments the Fund will predominantly use the following types of derivative instruments:

-24.19.1 Total Return Swaps
+24.17.1 Total Return Swaps

-Where the Funds enter into swap arrangements using derivative techniques, it will be exposed to the risk that the counterparty or a market infrastructure provider may default on its obligations to perform under the relevant contract.
-In the event of a bankruptcy or insolvency of a counterparty or a market infrastructure provider, the Funds could experience delays in liquidating the position and may incur significant losses, including loss of assets provided as collateral.
-There is also a possibility that ongoing derivative transactions will be terminated unexpectedly as a result of events outside the control of the Manager, for instance, bankruptcy, termination of services or failure to perform services by service providers, supervening illegality or a change in the tax or accounting laws relative to those transactions Eat the time the agreement was originated.
+Where the Fund enters into swap arrangements using derivative techniques, it will be exposed to the risk that the counterparty or a market infrastructure provider may default on its obligations to perform under the relevant contract.
+In the event of a bankruptcy or insolvency of a counterparty or a market infrastructure provider, the Fund could experience delays in liquidating the position and may incur significant losses, including loss of assets provided as collateral.
+There is also a possibility that ongoing derivative transactions will be terminated unexpectedly as a result of events outside the control of the Manager, for instance, bankruptcy, termination of services or failure to perform services by service providers, supervening illegality or a change in the tax or accounting laws relative to those transactions at the time the agreement was originated.

 The swap market has grown substantially in recent years with a large number of banks and investment banking firms acting as principals, service providers and as agents utilising standardised documentation.
 As a result, the swap market has become liquid but there can be no assurance that a liquid secondary market will exist at any specified time for any particular swap.
 There is also the possibility that derivatives do not completely correlate with their underlying assets, interest rates or indices.
 Inappropriate valuations can result in higher demands for cash by counterparties or in a loss in the value of a Fund's Net Asset Value.
 There is not always a direct or parallel relationship between a derivative and the value of the assets, interest rates or indices from which it is derived.
-For these reasons, the use of derivatives by the Funds is not always an effective means of attaining a Fund's investment objective and can at times even have the opposite effect.
+For these reasons, the use of derivatives by a Fund is not always an effective means of attaining the Fund's investment objective and can at times even have the opposite effect.

-24.19.2 Contracts for Differences
+24.17.2 Contracts for Differences

-The Funds will make wide use of contracts for differences ("CFDs").
+The Fund will make wide use of contracts for differences ("CFDs").
 A CFD is a contract whereby the seller of the contract undertakes to pay to the buyer the difference between the current value of an asset and its future value if that value has increased.
 If the value falls then the buyer of the contract will pay the seller the difference between the current value and the future value.
 CFDs allow investors to take long or short positions synthetically and may have no fixed expiry date or contract size.